Difference Between Inline vs Block

 - Inline elements do not respect the top and bottom margins but only the left and right and also consider the padding.
 While block elements respect left, right, top, bottom margins and padding.

 - The width and height sets are not included in inline elements.
 There are width and height elements in block elements.

 - Any elements are allowed to sit on the left and right of the inline elements.
 But block elements do not allow other elements to sit on the left and right as it is only other block elements.

-- Width should be defined in the block element or else the entire width will be occupied by the block element.
+- The width should be defined in the block element, or else the block element will occupy the entire width.
 Inline elements do not have this problem as it occupies the width as much as of the parent element.

 |The width is defined only till the tags of inline extends.||The width is more than inline and is extended till the parent element extends.|